Using Neptune in distributed computing#

-You can track data of your run from many processes, in particular running on different machines.
+You can track run metadata from several processes, running on the same or different machines.

-Neptune is fully compatible with distributed computing frameworks like e.g. Apache Spark, so you can use them to synchronize your processes.
-On top of that, Neptune provides some synchronization methods that will help you handle more sophisticated workflows.
-In particular, you might want to use
+Neptune is fully compatible with distributed computing frameworks, such as Apache Spark.
+Neptune also provides some synchronization methods that will help you handle more sophisticated workflows:

 Neptune is optimized for rapid metadata tracking and does not perform API calls to Neptune servers if not needed.
-That’s why Neptune stores its own local representation of the run structure and assumes that no other process is modifying the run at the same time in a conflicting way, like:
+As such, Neptune stores its own local representation of the run structure and assumes that no other process is modifying the run at the same time in a conflicting way.

-using the same variable name with a different variable type e.g.
+- Using the same field name with a different field type, such as

-removing/renaming variables that are being used by another process.
+- Removing or renaming variables or fields that are being used by another process.

-In case of conflict, tracking methods will throw an exception and some of the tracked data may not be stored on Neptune servers.
+In the case of a conflict, tracking methods will throw an exception and some of the tracked data may not be stored on Neptune servers.

-In particular, you should respect a variable’s type even within a simple script:
+In particular, you should respect the type of a field even within a simple script:

 Like in parallel computing, to avoid potential race condition issues, we advise against modifying a variable from multiple processes.

 - To learn more about field types, see Field types reference.